Mexican Food Guide: 30 Foods To Try In Mexico

 If you enjoy cheese as much as I do, I think you'll like quesadillas.
 It's essentially a taco but filled with cheese and nicely toasted.
 A popular cheese used for quesadillas in Mexico is Oaxacan cheese that looks and feels kind of like cheese curds before it's melted.
 My favourite quesadilla is the gringa, a flour tortilla stuffed with cheese, al pastor meat and pineapple.

 Forget the typical sliced-bread sandwich and enjoy a warm and filling torta when in Mexico.
 Tortas are sandwiches served in oval-shaped buns called bolillos that are very similar to a baguette or panino.
 The most common meat fillings are ham, chicken and milanesa (breaded cutlet) and veggie toppings include lettuce, tomato and avocado.
 In Guadalajara we noticed that the torta ahogada is pretty popular which means your torta will be 'drowned' in tomato sauce.
-These better-than-Subway sandwiches can be found at local markets, street food vendors/trucks and are a popular lunch item for those on the go.
+These sandwiches can be found at local markets, street food vendors/trucks and are a popular lunch item for those on the go.

 My favourite of all soups in Mexico.
-I've been enjoying pozole my whole life and only recently found out that it means 'hominy'.
+I've been enjoying pozole my whole life and only recently found out that it translates to 'hominy'.
 Don't worry, I didn't know what hominy was either.
 The hominy is cooked in broth with meat and if you can't choose between pork or chicken, order a mixto.
 The fun part is adding in all the condiments you can imagine.
 You'll find this hearty soup throughout the country but I really like the way it's prepared in the state of Jalisco.
 Depending on where you're headed, you might hear the term 'jueves pozolero' meaning pozole Thursday.
 In the state of Guerrero (specifically in Acapulco) pozole is traditionally enjoyed late in the afternoon on Thursdays.